vuejs/v2.vuejs.org/src/v2/guide/index.md

 </script>
 {% endraw %}

 We have already created our very first Vue app!

 This looks pretty similar to rendering a string template, but Vue has done a lot of work under the hood.
 The data and the DOM are now linked, and everything is now **reactive**.

-How do we know?
+How can you tell?
 Open your browser's JavaScript console (right now, on this page) and set `app.message` to a different value.
 You should see the rendered example above update accordingly.

-Note that we no longer have to interact with the HTML directly.
-A Vue app attaches itself to a single DOM element (`#app` in our case) then fully controls it.
-The HTML is our entry point, but everything else happens within the newly created Vue instance.

-In addition to text interpolation, we can also bind element attributes like this:
+In addition to text interpolation, you can also bind element attributes like this:

 ``` html
 <div id="app-2">